Normalization for multimodal type theory: Introduction

 \subsection{Synthetic Tait computability}

-Using gluing to prove normalization is certainly an improvement over `free-hand' proofs of normalization-by-evaluation, but the picture is not as rosy at may first appear.
-Models of type theory are subject to a variety of strict equations (see \ref{item:strict-equations}) which often force external constructions, where naturality obligations can be prohibitive.
-Worse, the passage between between mathematics internal to the gluing category and external constructions is difficult and the boundary frequently raises mismatches.
+Using gluing to prove normalization is certainly an improvement over `free-hand' proofs of normalization-by-evaluation, but the picture is not as rosy as it may first appear.
+Models of type theory are subject to a variety of strict equations (see Item \ref{item:strict-equations} on page \pageref{item:strict-equations}) which often force external constructions, where naturality obligations can be prohibitive.
+Worse, the passage between mathematics internal to the gluing category and external constructions is difficult and the boundary frequently raises mismatches.

 We follow Sterling and Harper~\cite{sterling:modules:2021} and adopt a synthetic approach to gluing.
 We begin with two crucial observations.
 First, while models of type theory are strangely behaved objects, one can often embed a model into a presheaf topos and thereby work in an extremely rich setting.
 Second, when gluing together presheaf topoi along a nice functor $\GL{\Mor[F]{\PSH{\CC}}{\PSH{\DD}}}$, the result is another presheaf topos and the internal language of this topos contains lex idempotent monads ($\Open,\Closed$) allowing one to recover both $\PSH{\CC}$ and $\PSH{\DD}$.